UNLOCK FREE TRAINING

 According to the Arkansas Real Estate Commission, these are the 16 states where AREC has entered into a reciprocal agreement concerning real estate licenses -

-Note that Arkansas does not require an attorney to close the transaction, although it is prudent to obtain legal advice with a real estate attorney should the wholesaler face complex decisions with genuine legal consequences.
+Arkansas does not require an attorney to close the transaction.
+However, obtaining legal advice from a real estate attorney is prudent should the wholesaler face complex decisions with genuine legal consequences.

 What Are The Wholesaling Laws In Arkansas?